Schuman Cheese

-Schuman Cheese, previously known as Arthur Schuman Inc, is the largest US importer of Italian cheeses.
+Schuman Cheese, previously known as Arthur Schuman Inc, is the largest U.S. importer of Italian cheeses.

 Company timeline

 Schuman Cheese was set up by Arthur Schuman, in 1945 as a family business with his sons Jerome and Howard.
 A year later the New York-based cheese importing company became Arthur Schuman, Inc. In 1948, a relationship with Argentina was established for importing South American cheeses.
 In 1956 the company became Roquefort Cheese's sole agent.

 The company has since then also acquired Grater Inc., Lake Country Dairy, Madison Cheese, Robin Packing, Polser, Imperia Foods, and a Blue Cheese production factory in Montfort, WI, as well as becoming the sole distributor of Dodoni Greek cheeses.

 In 2016 the name was changed to Schuman Cheese.

 Later that year, Schuman Cheese launched a "True Cheese Mark" to counter concerns about the adulteration of cheese with ingredients such as wood pulp and plastic.
 Cheese bearing the label is tested by Covance Food Solutions to ensure its purity.